 Restaurants and retail: Customer email lists, order histories, and loyalty program data count as PII.
 Apply the rules, and be especially careful with any tool that touches your point-of-sale or CRM data.

-How Heartland AI Handles Your Data
+How Does Heartland AI Handle Your Data?

-Transparency matters, so here's how we operate: Heartland AI uses enterprise-tier AI tools exclusively.
+Transparency matters, so here's how we operate: Heartland AI uses business-tier AI tools exclusively.
 Your business data is never used for model training.
 We don't store client data in AI chat histories, and we maintain strict access controls on every project.

 When we work with a client, we set up their AI tools with the right tier, the right permissions, and a clear data policy — before anyone touches a chatbot.
 That's part of what you get with professional AI consulting: not just automation, but automation done safely.